richarvey/techshift-modernise/content/page/stateless.md

 ### Scaling your web application

 When you scale your web application you are faced with an option of how to store session state.
-Let's for example think about using loadbalancers to help you scale multiple backend servers.
-You can opt to confugure them to always send the traffic from one host to the same backend server by the use of cookies.
+For example, think about using load balancers to help you scale multiple backend servers.
+You can opt to configure them to always send the traffic from one host to the same backend server by the use of cookies.
 This is called sticky sessions.
-However there is a danger that you unevenly load the visitors on your website on a small group of backend servers, this could cause a slow down and a poor user experience.
+However there is a danger that you unevenly load the visitors on your website to a small group of backend servers, this could cause a slow down and a poor user experience.
 The way to get around this is to allow traffic to hit any backend server and use an approach of offloading your sessions cache to a central place accessible via all the web application servers.

 ### The options

 There is a choice to be made when considering offloading your session cache.
-We could use an in-memory database like redis or memcache for storing our sessions.
-Amazon offer both of these as a managed service in Amazon Elasticache.
+We could use an in-memory database like Redis or Memcached for storing our sessions.
+Amazon offer both of these as a managed service in Amazon ElastiCache.

-#### Amazon Elasticache
+#### Amazon ElastiCache

 Amazon ElastiCache offers fully managed Redis and Memcached.
 Seamlessly deploy, run, and scale popular open source compatible in-memory data stores.
 Build data-intensive apps or improve the performance of your existing apps by retrieving data from high throughput and low latency in-memory data stores.
 Amazon ElastiCache is a popular choice for Gaming, Ad-Tech, Financial Services, Healthcare, and IoT apps.

 These options are particularly good if you are running server side code such as PHP.
 You can simply update the php.ini file on the server to use this cache and that way you do not have to make code changes.

-#### Amazon Elasticache Engines
+#### Amazon ElastiCache Engines

 ![/img/stateless.png](/img/stateless.png)